 'It's the dress, I suppose,' he mumbled, very inelegantly; his voice half caught in a laugh.

 The image was too strange.
-Ping in a dress, acting lasciviously.
+Ping in a dress, acting licentiously.

-She giggled, leaning against the horse and nuzzling it.
+She giggled, leaning against his horse and nuzzling it.
 'It's not because I'm a girl?'

 'I wouldn't say you were a girl.'